-Carter has been the Aquatic Resource Coordinator with Turner Enterprises, Inc. and the Turner Endangered Species Fund since June 2000.
-He earned a B.Sc. in Wildlife and Fisheries Sciences from South Dakota State University in 1993 (go Jacks!), and M.Sc. and Ph.D. in Zoology from the University of Wyoming in 1995 and 1998, respectively.
-Prior to joining the Turner organization, Carter worked for the Federal Energy Regulatory Commission in Washington, D.C.
+Carter has been with the Turner organization since June of 2000.
+He currently serves as the Director of Conservation and Coordinator of the Turner Biodiversity Divisions for Turner Enterprises, Inc. He earned a B.Sc. in Wildlife and Fisheries Sciences from South Dakota State University in 1993, and M.Sc. and Ph.D. in Zoology from the University of Wyoming in 1995 and 1998, respectively.
+Prior to joining the Turner organization, Carter worked for the Federal Energy Regulatory Committee.

 As a Senior Biologist Magnus oversees a variety of projects aimed at conserving imperiled species and maintaining functional ecosystems.
 He is also involved in outreach and building partnerships with other organizations to achieve conservation goals and to promote the role of private lands in ecological conservation.
 Magnus is a native of Scotland, and graduated with a B.Sc. in Marine Biology from the University of Stirling, and a M.Sc. in Wildlife Biology from Napier Univesity in Edinburgh.
 A passion for ecology and wild places brought him to Montana, where he received a Ph.D. in Fish and Wildlife Biology from the University of Montana.
 Magnus’ goals are to use the best available science to conserve imperiled species, mitigate the impacts of climate change on ecological communities, and restore and maintain intact ecosystems.